bruhtus/bruhtus.github.io/content/posts/the-time-artificial-intelligence-take-over-humanity.md

 title: "The Time Artificial Intelligence Take Over Humanity"
 date: 2024-02-19T11:29:55+07:00
 tags: [Notes]
-ShowToc: true
+ShowToc: false
 ---

-## A Brief Intro

 One evening i read an article about [if bill gates could ask a time traveller, he'd want to know whether AI eventually doomed or helped humanity](https://finance.yahoo.com/news/bill-gates-could-ask-time-152241140.html).

-Those question is quite interesting, no one really know if artificial intelligence (AI) will helped or doomed humanity and here's my take.
+Those question is quite interesting, no one really know if artificial intelligence (AI) will helped or doomed humanity.
+So, let's talk about it.

-## Main Point

 Rather than explaining about the history of AI that only a few people cares, let's talk about what make people scared about AI.